Google Cloud Results

 A few years later, McClatchy had centralized most of its technology operations.
 Along with that, the company wanted to standardize on a set of productivity tools across the organization and chose G Suite for its availability, flexible pricing, simple and highly secure manageability, and real-time collaboration.

 To significantly transform McClatchy into a cohesive enterprise, the company’s head of IT, supported by the CFO, started the Google journey by moving users to Gmail, Contacts, and Calendar to replace its legacy email, contacts, and calendaring solution.
 “As soon as people began using Gmail, Contacts, and Calendar, they started using Google Docs extensively, too,” says Terry.
 “It just happened organically and really took off.”
-Along with those apps, McClatchy users also work in Sheets for tracking articles in production and other things; Slides for training and other presentations; Sites for teams and departments to create their own internal information-sharing sites; Forms for conducting internal surveys; and especially Hangouts and Hangouts Meet.
+Along with those apps, McClatchy users also work in Sheets for tracking articles in production and other things; Slides for training and other presentations; Sites for teams and departments to create their own internal information-sharing sites; Forms for conducting internal surveys; and especially Google Chat and Google Meet.

 To help McClatchy make the move to G Suite, Google recommended the company work with SADA Systems, a Google Cloud Premier Partner.
 “SADA did the implementation planning and a lot of the integration,” says Terry.
 “We still use SADA services and solutions to help manage our environment.
 They’ve been a wonderful partner for us.”